 How I started wood carving.

-I started carving wood during my school years (1986-1987).
-My first figures were pretty primitive, but it was a start.
-The reason to start working was watching the Soviet film "Krosh Vacations".
-Which shows the process of collecting netsuke in the USSR.
+primitive, but it was a start.
+The reason to start working was watching the

 I started woodcarving with ordinary pocket knife, and it was awful :)